Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 -  Save the above information into your web host details document

 ### Login Entry Point: SSH in
 - In place of a webhost admin panel or services dashboard, you'll mostly be interacting with your server via SSH and any web gui's you install.
 Often times their server administrator will setup SSH IP, root, and password, then hand it to you.
-The web host's server administrator that onboards you may also give you the range of ip addresses available for you to use.
+The provider's server administrator that onboards you may also give you the range of ip addresses available for you to use.
 The rest is up to you.

-- Are you able to login at the local machine terminal with password?
+Are you able to login into root at the local machine terminal with SSH?
+- Did the provider give you non-root user credentials as well?
+	- If they've tightened security, logging into root with ssh command is disabled.
+The command `ssh root@XXX.XX.XXX.XX` appears to work as usual, and you might not even be privy to it being disabled because it will let you enter a password and all it will ever say is that the password is incorrect.
+This is by design so that hackers don't get clued in to try gaining access in other ways.
+This may also be why the provider gave you user credentials.
+	- You'd log into the that user with `ssh USER@XXX.XX.XXX.XX`, and once in the remote SSH session, you elevate by running `su`, followed by root user password; then it will switch from the normal user to the root user.
+	- To disable or enable root login, refer to [[SSH with Root Login Disabled
-- So save to your web host document, your ssh credentials as the primary login Also save the savailable ip's for use (it might've been given to you)
+- So save to your web host document, your ssh credentials as the primary login.
+And, also save the available ip's for use (if given to you)
 	- If the available ip addresses are given to you in the form of CIDR, eg. XXX.XX.XXX.XX/29, you may want to work out the available IP addresses, then save to your document the network address, useable ip addresses, and broadcast address

 - You could look up how to change your root password for your OS, eg. Google: Ubuntu 22 change root password.
 Usually the onboarding server admin gives you a very randomized password that's hard for you to remember (you may be prompted for passwords multiple times running sudo).
-	- Change your password by running `sudo passwd username`, then you will be prompted for a new password
+	- Change your password by running `sudo passwd root`, then you will be prompted for a new password
 	- Choose a password that's not related to your personal passwords because you may be sharing this password with the web host's server admin when there are problems only they can fix.

 - Once in remote server, usually there is nothing much to navigate to get to your website files.
 There will probably be hidden folder .ssh, hidden file .bash_profile, etc, which you can see by running `ls -la`.
 You likely have to install nginx or apache from scratch, then setup root web directory for your website, Aka working directory for your code and webpages.

-- Optional: Are you able to login without password because you paired your local computer with the remote computer eith SSH keys (ssh -i option to the private key file location)?
-You may want to save this command as an alias for your local machine terminal’s .bash_profile equivalent.
-Run it as: `ssh root@REMOTE_IP -p 22 -i ~/.ssh/PRIVATE_KEY`)`

 ---

+### Dedicated Server: Split Dedicated Server into VPS
+Do your own the dedicated server or are you renting it from a colocation?

+If renting: When you reinstall the server (often times you're setting up the dedicated server from scratch and you mess up locking yourself out, you ask support team to reinstall the server), there could be hours of downtime while waiting on support team.

+If you virtualized a VM in the form of a VPS inside the dedicated server, then you can isolate these lockouts to the VPS.
+Then from within the dedicated server, you have the ability to reinstall / restore the VPS without needing to contact support.

+If you want this ability: First you need to find out if you will perform OS virtualization or hardware virtualization (the faster).
+Then with hardware virtualization, are we performing KVM hardware virtualization (the fastest) or other types of hardware virtualizations.
+In addition, you have to find out if the dedicated server is itself virtualized by the provider, then is nested virtualization enabled.
+All these questions should've been asked to the provider before deciding on the dedicated server.

+In order to know how to virtualize VMs, you need to understand the concepts at: [[Splitting Dedicated Server into VPS (via VMs) - Fundamental Concepts]]

+And to find out if your dedicated server can support the VM - say the customer support or sales team won't elevate your questions - you can find out through command line (and hopefully you are not locked into a one year contract): [[Splitting Dedicated Server into VPS (via VMs) - Find out if can support]]

+Once you found out the right type of virtualization and that it'll be performant, you'll look up guides on how to perform the virtualization on your OS.
+You do this before installing any web servers, etc. For example, eg. Google: Ubuntu 22 KVM virtualization.
+Some other tools could be Cockpit, Proxmox, Xen

+This is a guide for Xen (type 1 hypervisor, no KVM): [[Setup XEN VMs (Type 1 Hypervisor, no KMV)]]

+---

-### **Dedicated server**: Web server (Nginx vs Apache)
+### **Dedicated server**: Web server (Nginx vs Apache) VS CloudPanel

 By purchasing a dedicated server, it can become whatever server you want it to be (gaming server, blockchain server, website server).
 It won't be able to host websites out of the box though.

 In order to have a website people can visit and a setup that makes it easy for the web developer to manage the website, you have to install a web server, FTP, and a webhost panel.
-Let's first install the webserver
+You can first  install the webserver

+**MAJOR CHECKPOINT**
+Do you plan to install the web hosting panel CloudPanel?
+It is best to install without nginx.
+Per their documentation's instructions: "For the installation, you need an empty server with Ubuntu 24.04 or 22.04 or Debian 12 or 11 with root access." (https://www.cloudpanel.io/docs/v2/getting-started/other/).
+This means you DO NOT install nginx or any web server.
+The CloudPanel will install nginx and other technologies with it.
+If you messed up, CloudPanel will still work but `apt` could potentially always bother you about an incomplete Cloudpanel post installation script, you could potentially have to add www-data to every new group that is created when you create a new site, just so webpage can show and many cloudpanel features work for that site.
+In addition, Cloudpanel logs can keep complaining about a half-configured cloudpanel.
+Cloudpanel would still work, however.
+It's because Cloudpanel's nginx couldn't replace your nginx that already exists, so the post installation script can never finish.
+- TLDR: If doing Cloudpanel, forego installing nginx because Cloudpanel will install it for you.
+- Otherwise, there may be weird error logs and extra steps for every new site you create (www-data added to new group).
+Cloudpanel will still work.
+- Cloudpanel has no clean way of uninstallation or reinstallation as of 8/2024 and the recommended route is to reinstall your entire server.

 1. Install web server